Swift (character): World's End

-The 2008 Number of the Beast WildStorm miniseries described the devastation of Earth and set the scene for a new Authority ongoing series, World's End, by Dan Abnett and Andy Lanning.
-In this series, Swift acts for the devastated Authority as a messenger and transmitter, using her powers and a code of colored balloons as a communications channel while the Authority attempt to help survivors.
+The 2008 Number of the Beast miniseries sees the devastation of Earth and set the scene for a new Authority ongoing series, World's End, by Dan Abnett and Andy Lanning.
+In this series, Swift acts as a messenger for the Authority, using her powers and a code of colored balloons as a communications channel.
 She finds herself followed at all times by a flock of birds confused by the new, harsher, environment.
-Later, Swift works closely with their rivals, Stormwatch, as the pure need to help innocent civilians has made their grudges irrelevant.
+Swift works closely with Stormwatch, as the need to help civilians has made their grudges irrelevant.